situmtech/situm-android-getting-started/README.md

         map.animateCamera(CameraUpdateFactory.newLatLngBounds(latLngBounds, 100));
     }
 ```
-You can check the complete sample in [drawbuilding package](https://github.com/situmtech/situm-android-getting-started/tree/develop/app/src/main/java/es/situm/gettingstarted/drawbuilding)
+You can check the complete sample in [drawbuilding package](https://github.com/situmtech/situm-android-getting-started/tree/master/app/src/main/java/es/situm/gettingstarted/drawbuilding)

-## Indoor-Outdoor positioning <a name="indoor-outdoor-positioning []() "><a/>
+## Indoor-Outdoor positioning <a name="indoor-outdoor-positioning"><a/>
 To enable the positioning mode to operate both indoor and outdoor its mandatory to use the LocationManager
 without indicating a specific building.